-4.31 In accordance with Core Policy CP2 the Council has in this monitoring year sought to maximise the incorporation of sustainable drainage systems in to new housing developments and they have been incorporated in to developments permitted where practical and do not cause an unacceptable pollution risk.
+4.30 In accordance with Core Policy CP2 the Council has in this monitoring year sought to maximise the incorporation of sustainable drainage systems in to new housing developments and they have been incorporated in to developments permitted where practical and do not cause an unacceptable pollution risk.
+The SUDs team at North Yorkshire County Council who are the Lead Local Flood Authority have been consulted and advised on major developments.
 The implementation of this policy also enables the Council to support the achievement of one of the key actions identified for local planning authorities to support in the Humber River Basin Management Plan.